Sierra-Foxy/BloonsTD6Server/docs/multiplayerServerProtocol/header.md

 The length of the packet not including the Magic Number or the delimiter in Little-Endian format.

 ### Packet Type Length (4 Bytes)
-The length of the name of the type of the packet in bytes e.g. "ECHO" is 04 00 00 00.
+The length of the name of the type of the packet in bytes e.g. "ECHOMessage" is 04 00 00 00.
 <br>
 This can be 0.